liquidunderground/liquidlauncher/README.md

 ### Python

 LiquidLauncher is written in Python.
-In order to start developing LiquidLauncher, we recommend [setting up a virtual environment][PyVEnv].
+In order to start developing LiquidLauncher, we recommend using our make recipe:

+    user$ make init

+Alternatively, you can also manually [set up a virtual environment][PyVEnv].

 [PyVEnv]: <https://docs.python.org/3/library/venv.html>